danielbodnar/awesome-stars/README.md

 ## tensorflow

+- [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
 - [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning
 - [alibaba/pipcook](https://github.com/alibaba/pipcook) - Machine learning platform for Web developers
 - [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.